 If you are interested in assistance but do not want one-on-one weekly meetings, you are welcome to attend drop-in hours at our 1925 N Clybourn office on Thursdays from 1-4.

-If you identify as trans or gender nonconforming, there are additional hours by TransWorks on Mondays from 12-4 at Center on Halsted.
+If you identify as trans or gender nonconforming, there are additional hours for TransWorks (with access to legal, housing & medical services also) on Mondays from 2:00pm to 5:30pm at 4750 N. Sheridan on the fifth floor.

 Hello, my name is Katie.
 I am from Baton Rouge, Louisiana.
 I moved to Chicago in August of 2016 after I lost everything I owned.
 I had a career with a business that I helped start & a fully furnished two-bedroom studio apartment.
 When the business brought in a new partner, they decided I was “not the right look for the business anymore.”
 Oh, by the way I’m trans.